jmagdum7/mall-management-system/README.md

 How to Run:
 1. Clone/ Download the repository.
 2. Install apache dependencies to run php files OR other softwares that will allow you to run php files.
-3. For Ubuntu, all php files need to be placed inside the Co to omputer/var/www/html folder.
+3. For Ubuntu, all php files need to be placed inside the Computer/var/www/html folder.
 4. Place the JAMP_mall folder inside Computer/var/www/html folder.
 5. Start localhost.
 6. Go to a browser and type : localhost/JAMP_mall/index.html